J-Derrick/alx-interview/README.md

 # alx-interview
-Preparation for technical interviews by tackling real-world problems and
+Preparation for technical interviews by tackling real-world problems and possible interview queries